CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ###namespace
 The key `namespace` is mapped to a string value that defines the file's namespace.

-The namespace of a file  may be used by other SLANG files to [import](#/docs#imports) dependencies, such as a flow importing operations.
+The namespace of a file  may be used by other CloudSlang files to [import](#/docs#imports) dependencies, such as a flow importing operations.

 **Example - definition a namespace**